Fran Kranz

-Francis Elliott Kranz (born July 13, 1981) is an American actor and film director.
-He is known for his portrayal of Topher Brink in the science fiction drama series Dollhouse.
-He had prominent roles in the films The Cabin in the Woods and Much Ado About Nothing.
+Francis Elliott Kranz is an American actor and film director.
+He is known for his portrayal of Topher Brink in the Fox science fiction drama series Dollhouse.
+Kranz had prominent roles in the films The Cabin in the Woods and Much Ado About Nothing.
 In 2012, he played Bernard in Death of a Salesman, beginning a career on Broadway that continued with 2014's You Can't Take It with You.

-Kranz made his feature directorial debut with Mass (2021), which premiered at Sundance Film Festival to critical acclaim.
+Kranz made his feature directorial debut with Mass (2021), which premiered at the Sundance Film Festival to critical acclaim.
+From 2022 to 2023, he was a regular cast member in the Max series Julia.

 Personal life

 Kranz was born and raised in Los Angeles, California.
 He started acting in third and fourth grade, and knew from a very young age that he wanted to become an actor.
-He graduated from Harvard-Westlake School in 2000 and from Yale University in 2004, where he was a member of the improv comedy group The Ex!t Players.
+Kranz graduated from Harvard-Westlake School in 2000 and from Yale University in 2004, where he was a member of the improv comedy group The Ex!t Players.

 In 2015, Kranz married actress Spencer Margaret Richmond, daughter of Charlie's Angels actress Jaclyn Smith and filmmaker Tony Richmond.
-In 2016, their first daughter was born.
+In 2016, their daughter was born.
 On July 6, 2020, she filed for divorce.

-The divorce was finalized in 2021.